AdamLTy/eedi4/README.md

 done
 ```
 The output candidates `results/exp/ex010_infer_gen_fold_${FOLD}/exp010_infer_gen_fold_${FOLD}_val_pred.parquet` are used for the reranker training.
-## 32B model used in the final submission
+## 32B model training used in the final submission
 ```
 for FOLD in 0 1; do
     python src/exp/exp012_fold_${FOLD}.py